klauscam/BastionRoute-MQTT/README.md

 This document provides a deep architectural breakdown, design justification, and operational assessment of the `bastionroute-mqtt` system component.

 ---
+## This is the official and original repository for BastionRoute maintained by klauscam

 ## 1. Architectural Architecture & Design Decisions